-- In the last phase, regeneration of the CO2 acceptor (RuBP), these five G3P (PGAL) molecules are rearranged to form 3 RuBP molecules. - To do this, the cycle must spend three more molecules of ATP (one per RuBP) to complete the cycle and prepare for the next.
+In the last phase, five G3P (3-C) molecules are rearranged to regenerate 3 RuBP (5-C) molecules.

+To do this, the cycle must spend three more molecules of ATP (one per RuBP) to complete the cycle and prepare for the next.